Publication Ethics

 Corrections and Retractions:

-APJCP make all efforts to avoid any errors in the published material however error can happen.
-Errors within a published article can come to notice by either of the followings:
+APJCP makes all efforts to avoid any errors in the published material; however, errors can happen.
+Errors within a published article can come to notice by either of the following:

 1. Error within the publication process